-- At the time of this report, the Pelham School Board and the Pelham Education Association (teachers) have a negotiated a new three-year contract to be effective with the 2016-2017 school year.
-Should the voters approve the agreement, the first year costs are estimated to be \$245,454, increasing to \$283,660 in year 2 and year 3. - 2.
+- At the time of this report, the Pelham School Board and the Pelham Educational Support Personnel Association (PESPA) have a negotiated a new three-year contract to be effective with the 2017-2018 school year.
+Should the voters approve the agreement, the first year costs are estimated to be \$71,971, the second year costs are estimated to be \$81,511 and \$78,551 in year 3. - 2.
 The State of New Hampshire legislature passed new legislation in 2012 that allows school district's with voter approval to withhold up to 2.5% of the current year's net assessment of any uncommitted year-end fund balance, such fund balance to be used only for reducing the tax rate or for emergency expenditures.
 The School Board is not planning to place an article on the warrant to ask the voters to approve the school district's ability to carry a year-end fund balance, but may in the future.